muratk3n/thirdwave/en/README.md

 ---

-@Super70sSports
+"@Super70sSports

 My generation’s standards for entertainment were so much lower than our kids’:

-“Daaaaad, I’m bored.”
+'Daaaaad, I’m bored.'

-“Well, here then, take this piece of shit and I’ll see you in nine hours.”
+'Well, here then, take this piece of shit and I’ll see you in nine hours.'"

 <img width="30%" src="https://pbs.twimg.com/media/EnOTG5uXcAApRjP?format=jpg&name=small"/>